the-teachingRSE-project/competencies/competencies.md

 The traditional software life-cycle defines the stages that form the process of building a piece of software.
 This generally involves a creative process where requirements are gathered and analysed, a plan to fulfil them is formulated and then implemented.
 This is then followed by testing that things work as expected and that they continue to do so into the future.
-We emphasize that the life-cycle is not complete here but also includes periods of maintaining a software and also withdrawing software from its original use.
+We emphasise that the life-cycle is not complete here but also includes periods of maintaining a software and also withdrawing software from its original use.

 ### Use repositories (SWREPOS)